Introduction

 Case Study 2: Mail gateway using an upstream PDNS provider

-- The mail gateway receives an email and, as part of analysing the content for malicious indicators, any domain names or IP addresses present in the email are resolved using the configured DNS server, in this case the AUPDNS service.
+- The mail gateway receives an email and, as part of analysing the content for malicious indicators, any domain names or IP addresses present in the email are resolved using the configured DNS server.
+In this case the AUPDNS service.

-- The AUPDNS service resolves the submitted domains and, for any that should be blocked, returns a sink-hole IP address, which will prevent a client from connecting to the identified malicious site.
+- The AUPDNS service resolves the submitted domains and returns a sink-hole IP address for any that should be blocked, which will prevent a client from connecting to the identified malicious site.

 - The mail gateway then compares the result against its reputation database.
-If a result matches with an entry in the database, it will adjust the reputation score positively for trusted entries, and negatively for known-malicious entries.
-As the PDNS service has returned the sink-hole address, the reputation lookup may not be identified as a malicious domain if it does not match a known-bad entry.
+If a result matches with an entry in the database, it will adjust the reputation score positively for trusted entries, and negatively for known malicious entries.
+As the PDNS service has returned the sink-hole address, the reputation lookup may not be identified as a malicious domain if it does not match a known bad entry.

 DNSSEC provides a level of authenticity between recursive resolvers and authoritative name servers that is not yet replicated in newer DNS technology.
 DNSSEC should be implemented where encrypted transport between resolvers and authoritative name servers is not available.